 (3) If you are convinced that the government has proved all of these elements, say so by returning a guilty verdict on this charge.
 If you have a reasonable doubt about any one of these elements, then you must find the defendant not guilty of this charge

-This instruction covers the conduct of manufacturing a controlled substance by a practitioner; if the defendant is not a practitioner, use Instruction 14.03A.
+This instruction covers the conduct of manufacturing of a controlled substance by a practitioner; if the defendant is not a practitioner, use Instruction 14.03A or 14.03B.